KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	| XR_SWAPCHAIN_USAGE_INPUT_ATTACHMENT_BIT_KHR     | VK_IMAGE_USAGE_INPUT_ATTACHMENT_BIT         |
 	+-------------------------------------------------+---------------------------------------------+

 Then, we set the values for ``faceCount``, ``arraySize`` and ``mipCount``. ``faceCount`` describes the number of faces in the image and is used for creating cubemap textures. ``arraySize`` describes the number of layers in an image.
 Here, we used ``1``, as we have separate swapchains per view/eye.
-If your graphics API supports multiview rendering (see Chapter 6), you could pass ``2`` and have a 2D image array. ``mipCount`` describes the number of texture detail levels; this is useful when using the swapchain image as a sampled image in a shader.
+If your graphics API supports multiview rendering (See :ref:`Chapter 6.1<6.1 Multiview rendering>`.), you could pass ``2`` and have a 2D image array. ``mipCount`` describes the number of texture detail levels; this is useful when using the swapchain image as a sampled image in a shader.
 Finally, we set the format.
 Here, we asked our ``GraphicsAPI_...`` class to pick a suitable format for the swapchain from the enumerated formats we acquired earlier.

 Here is the code for ``GraphicsAPI::SelectSwapchainFormat()``:

 .. literalinclude:: ../Common/GraphicsAPI.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_SelectSwapchainFormat
+	:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_SelectSwapchainFormats
-	:end-before: XR_DOCS_TAG_END_GraphicsAPI_SelectSwapchainFormat
+	:end-before: XR_DOCS_TAG_END_GraphicsAPI_SelectSwapchainFormats

 *The above code is an excerpt from Common/GraphicsAPI.cpp*

-The function calls a pure virtual method called ``GraphicsAPI::GetSupportedSwapchainFormats()``, which each class implements.
+The functions each call a pure virtual method called ``GraphicsAPI::SelectColorSwapchainFormat()`` and ``GraphicsAPI::SelectDepthSwapchainFormat()`` respectively, which each class implements.
 It returns an array of API-specific formats that the GraphicsAPI library supports.

 .. container:: d3d11